bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 universe even before the appearance of Satya Yug.
 These Yugas are _

-1. Adasur Yug 2.
-Balbhaddar Yug.
+1. Adasur Yug
+2. Balbhaddar Yug.
 3. Doonder Yug
-4. Purvan Yug 5.
-Anuman Yug 6.
-Dheeryamal Yug 7.
+4. Purvan Yug
+5. Anuman Yug
+6. Dheeryamal Yug
+7. Taran Yug
-   Taran Yug 8.
-Akhil Yug 9.
-Vishva Yug 10.
-Akshya Taran Yug 11.
-Nandi Yug 12.
-Hindol Yug 13.
-Kankvat Yug.
+8. Akhil Yug
+9. Vishva Yug
+10. Akshya Taran Yug
+11. Nandi Yug
+12. Hindol Yug
+13. Kankvat Yug.
 To satisfy the great curiosity of Dharam Dass, Sahib Kabir told him about the 4 Yugas related to Kalap Yugam.
 He said that Niranjan again and again created the universe and killed and ate the Beings after giving them much tortures.
 The pitiable cries of the Beings reached Param Purush Who sent him to the universe to bring the Beings to Amarlok after blessing them with the Sar Naam.
-1. Sat Yug;- In Satya Yug, Geyani Ji (Kabir Sahib) came to the universe with Satya Sukrit as name.
+1. **Sat Yug**;- In Satya Yug, Geyani Ji (Kabir Sahib) came to the universe with Satya Sukrit as name.
 The period of Satya Yug was 17 Lakh years.
 Here the people had a height of 21 hands.
 In this Yug, Chiter-rekha, the